Why take recorded music at all when you

 a plastic case featuring two 5cm cones, but many of them do sound

-surprisingly good for the size.
+surprisingly good for the size (although the Beats Pill 2.0 tries to capitalise on the name by delivering quite scrappy sound).
 You will actually hear more bass with

 good headphones (the Koss Porta Pro are remarkable in this respect,